SamuelRahwa/Predicting-Injuries-vs-No-Injuries-In-Chicago-Traffic-Crashes/README.md

 ```
 ├── Data                                        <- Both sourced externally and generated from code
+├── Models                                      <- Narrative documentation of analysis in Jupyter notebook
 ├── Images                                      <- Both sourced externally and generated from code
 ├── Chicago Traffic Crashes Presentation.pdf    <- PDF version of project presentation
-├── Modeling Folder                             <- Narrative documentation of analysis in Jupyter notebook
 └── README.md                                   <- The top-level README for reviewers of this project
 ```